Long Term Player Development Model

 With very young players, the emphasis of training should be on basic coordination and movement acquisition in a fun environment.
 While challenges and competition are an essential part of the training, they should not be the focus of it.

 As young players move through to each new phase of their development, the process and the program should be clear.
 It must also be linear and methodical to allow an easy transition to the next phase.
 Consideration of what should be coached, when, for how long and how often, must be related to critical periods in human development: the “windows of trainability.”
 Again these must be linked if players are to reach their potential and fully develop as a person.
 Thus, it is essential for soccer clubs to develop and use a cohesive, coherent long-term plan for player development.

-A specific and well-planned practice, training, competition and recovery program will ensure optimum development throughout a player/athlete’s career.
+A specific and well-planned practice, training, competition, and recovery program will ensure optimum development throughout a player/athlete’s career.
 Ultimately, sustained success comes from training and performing well over time rather than winning in the short term.
 There is no shortcut to success in athletic preparation.
-Rushing competition will always result in challenges to physical, technical, tactical, mental, personal and lifestyle capacities.
+The rushing competition will always result in challenges to physical, technical, tactical, mental, personal and lifestyle capacities.

 The Red Start LTPD will:

 - -help athletes attain higher and more sustained levels of success.

 - -provide athlete-centered planning and decision making.

 - -provide a basis on which to monitor and evaluate the effectiveness of programs.

 At Red Star, we believe our entire organization is charged with the responsibility to ensure that players are provided with the best opportunities to achieve their goals and fulfill their dreams.